- Home

 Community Rating System

 The town submits a yearly report to the Insurance Services Organization (ISO) to demonstrate compliance with the CRS program.
 The town is also required to submit a more comprehensive 5-year report where extensive, detailed information is provided in order to garner as many points as possible to either maintain or advance in rating.
-The 2018 yearly submission can be viewed here: 2018 CRS Submission.
-The Town submitted a 5-year cycle submission in the Spring of 2019.
-The next yearly report is due in February 2021.
+The Town is currently working with their designated FEMA Specialist to submit a 5-year cycle submission in the Fall of 2024.

 The CRS program has 19 credited activities for which each municipality can receive points towards a better rating.
 These activities include: